wagtail/rfcs/text/090-sustainability-roadmap.md

 **Ideal outcome**: A community-wide understanding of how Wagtail websites and community efforts contribute to climate change.
 Methodologies we can confidently use to assess the impact of future work.

+#### Top 3 improvements

+Here are the top three improvements we would recommend prioritizing:

+1. Create a methodology to measure the carbon footprint of Wagtail websites
+2. Measure the carbon footprint of building Wagtail: Wagtail events
+3. Establish a methodology to collect data about how many Wagtail websites there are and their characteristics

+#### All improvements

-Here are possible improvements within this area:
+Here all are possible improvements within this area:

 - Create a methodology to measure the carbon footprint of Wagtail websites
 - Measure the carbon footprint of building Wagtail: